Raven-621/revanced-integrations/README.md

 # 🔩 ReVanced Integrations

 ReVanced Extended Integrations containing classes to be merged by ReVanced Patcher.
+This is for the purpose of facilitating the use of ReX with RVX builder, since now that both RVX and ReX are discontinued.

 ## ❓ How to use debugging: